h2oai/nitro/README.md

 ### Color Palette - Selected

-Set `selected=True` to pre-select a color in the palette.
+Alternatively, set `selected=True` to pre-select a color in the palette.

 ```py